 As the popularity of Santorini has grown so have the prices, especially in high season.
 So, if you are looking for the most beautiful place with the best views be prepared to pay for it.

-Where should I stay in Santorini for the first time?
+Where To Santorini for the first time?

 If this is your first time visiting Santorini then you are going to want to stay in either Fira or Imerovigli.
 Which one you choose will be based on your budget level.
 We don’t recommend staying in Oia for your first time as it can be extremely crowded and overwhelming.